-Easy, comforting spaghetti squash bolognese made with straight-forward, simple ingredients.
+Easy, comforting Spaghetti Squash Bolognese made with straight-forward, simple ingredients.
 This gem of a dinner is perfect for meal prepping and also easy to throw together any night of the week.

 This post is sponsored by Thrive® Culinary Algae Oil.

 You’re looking at one of my favorite dinner staples.
-This Spaghetti Squash Bolognese is my go-to when I’m craving something Italian-inspired – that tomatoey, herby, meaty, saucy, comforting essence that cannot be satisfied in any other way!
+This Spaghetti Squash Bolognese is my go-to when I’m craving something Italian-inspired – that tomato-y, herby, meaty, saucy, comforting essence that cannot be satisfied in any other way!

 The best part?
 It’s so easy to make!